First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Discussion 2 : Volume Density

+The corrected LFs are also reported in Table~\ref{tab:02_lf}.
+In the bright bin ($L_\mathrm{line} = 10^{42.8} - 10^{43.2}$\,\si{erg.s^{-1}}), $\log(\Phi_\mathrm{corr})$ is higher than the uncorrected value by 0.1--0.2\,dex.
+In the faint bin ($L_\mathrm{line} = 10^{42.4} - 10^{42.8}$\,\si{erg.s^{-1}}), the uncorrected LF likely underpredicts the volume density of both \ha\ and \oiii\,$\lambda$5007 emitters by $\sim 1$\,dex, although with a large uncertainty ($0.6\sim0.9$\,dex) because of small number statistics and a large uncertainty propagated from the line flux error.
 In Figure~\ref{fig:08_lf}, we display the measured $\log(\Phi_\mathrm{corr})$ of \oiii\,$\lambda$5007 and \ha\ line-emitters at $z\sim 6.2$, and compared them with other observations and simulations.
 We note that this is the first time that one could directly measure the LFs of both lines in the EoR, thanks to the unprecedented sensitivity of JWST beyond the $K$ band and unique ability of the NIRCam/Grism WFSS mode to sample line emitters in an unbiased way.
 However, we are still not able to model the LFs with commonly used formalisms (e.g., Schechter function; \citealt{schechter76}) because of the limited sample size.